AlisonDoucette/RepData_PeerAssessment1/PA1_template.md

 ```
 #### Part one - looking at the data including missing values and draw a histogram of steps per day and plot average steps per interval over 5 minutes intervals over a two month period.

 ##### 1. The first step was to calculate the steps per day and then plot those on a histogram.

+### Question #1: What is mean total number of steps taken per day?

 ```r
 ## Calculate Steps per Day